jdmagee05/BasketballClipboard/README.md

 - Load a specific statistics sheet from the Statistics Sheet Hub.
 - Create a new statistics sheet for a new game from the Statistics Sheet Hub.
 - Delete unwanted or old statistics sheets.

+### Statistics Cruncher
+- Calculates stat averages for any player the user chooses.

 _Contact_
 E-mail: jdmagee93@gmail.com